cplett/cplett.github.io/page/xtb/9-spinpol.md

 # Spin Polarization

 The **xtb** methods by default cannot properly differentiate between high-spin and low-spin states.
 This limitation is addressed with the spGFNn-xTB methods, which can be invoked using **tblite**.
+It is available since version 6.6.1.
 This approach allows for fast screening of spin states:

 ```bash